kulleradam/onvif-bot/README.md

 - Home security monitoring.
 - Real-time alerts for surveillance.
 - Smart image and video notifications via messaging apps—no subscriptions required.

+## Chat commands
+`/grabimage`: Captures an image from the RTSP stream and sends it to the Telegram channel.
+`/grabvideo`: Captures a video from the RTSP stream and sends it to the Telegram channel.